-Does not include direct loans, reserve obligations, or conduit debt of the Bond Bank Alaska Public Debt 2015-2016
+Does not include direct loans, reserve obligations, or conduit debt

 D. Alaska Railroad Corporation

 Legislation signed into law during 1984 established the Alaska Railroad Corporation as a public corporation of the State to manage the Alaska Railroad upon its acquisition from the Federal Government until its possible transfer to private ownership.
 The corporation is administratively placed within the Department of Commerce and Economic Development.
 The corporation has the power to issue bonds if such issuance is approved by law.
 Bonds issued by the corporation would not bear the full faith and credit of the State.
 The Railroad is not authorized to issue State moral obligation bonds.